warden-protocol/wardenprotocol/docs/docs/operate-a-node/introduction.md

 This section explains how to run a node and become a validator.

+## Get started

+These are the basic steps to get started:

+- Run the chain binary called `wardend` and [join Buenavista](networks/join-buenavista).
+- To become a validator, follow this guide: [Create a validator](create-a-validator).
+- To interact with a node, use the [Node API](node-api-reference).

+**Note:** You can run either a [full node](/learn/glossary#full-node) or a pruned one (if you prune older blocks).

 :::tip
-To run a blockchain node in Warden, build and run the chain binary called `wardend`.
-You can run either a [full node](/learn/glossary#full-node) or a pruned node (if you prune older blocks).
-To interact with a node, use the [Node API](node-api-reference).
+We recommend using [Cosmovisor](https://docs.archway.io/validators/running-a-node/cosmovisor) – a utility for managing the binary version of Cosmos SDK-based chains.
+Its primary function is to enable binary upgrades without requiring a full node restart or manual intervention.
 :::

 :::tip